WhyRFoundation/foundation/2019/hackathon.md

 This can also help us create teams if you are unable to find one!

-### Registration
+### Registration (closed)

 The Data Visualizations Hackathon is a free event.
 However, the registration is required.
 This will allow organizers to book a place with enough space and provide a sufficient amount of coffee, beverages, pizzas and gadgets.

-Please register for free here: [whyr.pl/2019/hackathon/register/](https://docs.google.com/forms/d/e/1FAIpQLScCC8nq1MaFrSRwyaSqMNEMOKzDRAXlRgGn-EjVPh-qoov4cA/viewform?vc=0&c=0&w=1&usp=mail_form_link)

-Deadline for the registration is 13th September (end of day).!
+On 13th September 3pm CEST we closed the registration due to the number of submissions exceeding our venue capacity!

 ### Event Details